-Rod Willis was born in 1969.
-He grew up in the carpet town of Kidderminster, which borders some of the most stunning countryside in Britain.
-It was these areas of rural Worcestershire and Shropshire and across into Wales that triggered his passion for landscape.
+Rod has been a professional artist since 1991.
+Born in 1969, he grew up in the carpet town of Kidderminster, and it was the surrounding rural areas of Worcestershire and Shropshire, and across into Wales, that triggered his passion for landscape.

-Rod showed early promise as an artist but did not pursue this path with his education.
-He left Manchester University in 1992 with a degree in Social Science and Scientific History and paid off his student debt with a series of paintings he completed between his studies.
-He immediately set out on a career as an artist, spending these early years teaching himself whilst trying to earn a living from his work.
-Having lived in Nottingham and Devon (the south west was a constant draw) he eventually moved back to Worcestershire in 1995.
+Rod showed early promise as an artist, but did not pursue this path with his education.
+He left Manchester university in 1991 with a degree in Social Science and Scientific History, and paid off his student debt with a series of paintings he completed between his studies.
+Encouraged by this, he immediately set out on a career as an artist.

 The basis of Rod Willis' artwork has always been his intuitive feel for light, atmosphere and mood, coupled with a natural eye for composition.
 Whether at first light when low lying mists fill the hollows and valleys before being burnt away, or later in the day when the last embers disappear westward, these are the times which Rod has captured in many of his paintings.

 Rod works in two mediums. his watercolours display a subtlety and assured lightness of touch which has proved ideal for capturing translucent light, where often the detail in the painting is conveyed by the merest hint or suggestion.